 Agent review update

-We received written submissions and surveys from a wide range of people and organisations with interests in Victoria’s workers’ compensation scheme.
+The review received 72 survey responses, 79 written submissions and ran 44 consultation sessions with a wide range of people and organisations with interests in Victoria’s workers’ compensation scheme.

 Online survey responses

 We received survey responses from a wide range of people.
 Forty-seven per cent of survey responses came from injured workers and 17 per cent were from employers.